Skip to main content

 Diplomas and Certificates

 Students will be given the cover for their diploma/certificate during the ceremony.
 Students finishing requirements for graduation in May, diplomas/certificates will be available in July for pick-up at the One Stop.
-If you're finishing your requirements during the summer, diploma/certificate(s) will be available September 2025.
-Students will be notified when to pick up their diploma through their student e-mail accounts.
+If you're finishing your requirements during the summer, diploma/certificate(s) will be available in October 2026.
+Students will be notified when to pick up their diplomas through their student e-mail accounts.

 Graduation Applications